 Figure 3, plot of mean time taken against per image when all observers are either correct or incorrect about an image.

-When assessing differences in time taken to provide an answer for observers across the four VI, we found that the NDVI index took 4.82 seconds on average in Figure 4.
-We use a one-way ANOVA test to show that some of the group means are significantly different (p-value = 2.99e-05), then we show with the Tukey HSD test, that the NDVI result is statistically significant when compared to the remaining VI’s via Table 4, with all combinations of NDVI resulting in adjusted p-values below 0.005 .
+When assessing differences in time taken to provide an answer for observers across the four VI, we found that the NDVI index took 4.82 seconds on average (Figure 4).
+We use a one-way ANOVA test to show that some of the group means are significantly different (p-value = 2.99e-05), then we show with the Tukey HSD test, that the NDVI result is statistically significant when compared to the remaining VI’s (Table 4) with all combinations of NDVI resulting in adjusted p-values below 0.005 .